-Making consistent extra payments on the principal provides big savings.
-People make this happen in several ways.
-For many people,Perhaps the easiest way to keep track is to make one additional payment every year.
-If you can't afford to pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay a half payment every other week.
-The result is you make one additional monthly payment each year.
-These options differ a little in reducing the total interest paid and reducing payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Making consistent additional payments toward the principal balance provides singificant returns.
+People employ various techniques to accomplish this goal.
+Paying a single additional full payment one time a year is likely the simplest to arrange.
+If you can't afford to pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another option is to pay a half payment every two weeks.
+The effect here is that you will make one additional monthly payment each year.
+These options differ a little in reducing the final payback amount and reducing payback length, but each will significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.